0hStormy/Arashi/README.md

 ## Kaze Icon Set

-Kaze i a smooth, modern icon set with a twist!
+Kaze a smooth, modern icon set with a twist!

 Current set of icons: